 Note

-Multilinear regression is also simply called linear regression most of the time.
-What we previously called linear regression is just a special case.
+Multilinear regression is usually called simply linear regression most of the time.
+What we previously called linear regression, with only a single feature plus intercept, is just a special case.
 The LinearRegression learner class does both types of fits.
-It has a keyword option fit_intercept that determines whether or not the \(b\) term in Equation 5.12 is used.
+It has a keyword option fit_intercept that determines whether or not the \(b\) term in Equation eq-regression-multilinear is present.

 As before, we find the unknown weight vector \(\bfw\) by minimizing a loss function.
 To create the least-squares loss function, we use \(\bfX_i\) to denote the \(i\)th row of an \(n\times d\) feature matrix \(\bfX\).
 Then